Journal of the American Ceramic Society

 The Journal of the American Ceramic Society is a monthly peer-reviewed scientific journal published on behalf of the American Ceramic Society by Wiley-Blackwell.
-It was established in 1918 and is edited by John C. Mauro.
+It was established in 1918 and the current editor-in-chief is John C. Mauro.
 Publishing formats include full length original research, communications (rapid publishing), feature articles, and review articles.
 The journal covers all aspects of research on ceramic materials science.

 Abstracting and indexing

-This journal is abstracted and indexed in:
+The journal is abstracted and indexed in: